Last Updated on 2022/04/22

 ZHANG HUAN began his career as a painter and then transitioned to performance art before making a comeback to painting.

-He is primarily a performance artist but also makes photographs and sculpture.
-His notoriety started in a small artistic community Beijing’s East Village in the early 1990’s.
+He is primarily a performance artist but also makes photographs and sculptures.
+His notoriety started in a small artistic community in Beijing’s East Village in the early 1990s.
 Zhang’s performances always involve his body in one way or another.
 He involves the body in his sculptures as well.
-Zhang helped forge a prominent place for performance in the contemporary arts of China and bring this work to the world’s attention.
+Zhang helped to forge a prominent place for performance in the contemporary arts of China and bring this work to the world’s attention.

 Interview by Dominique Musorrafiti

 China-underground: When and where was your first performance?
 Can you tell us about your beginnings?